 Baptisms at Holy Family Parish

-Baptisms are celebrated at Mass or in a separate ceremony on the 3rd Sunday of every month at Holy Family.
+During COVID-19 Protocols: Baptisms are celebrated in a separate ceremony on one Saturday of every month at Holy Family.

 Baptisms are performed by the priest or deacon.